Find Trade Colleges

 Types of Aircraft Cargo Handling Supervisor Jobs

-In 2016, there was an estimated number of 7,600 jobs in the United States for Aircraft Cargo Handling Supervisor.
+In the United States, there were 7,600 jobs for Aircraft Cargo Handling Supervisor in 2016.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Aircraft Cargo Handling Supervisor by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Aircraft Cargo Handling Supervisor per year.

 undefined